The INFP “Dreamer”

 What Does INFP Stand For?

 I = Introversion.
 “I focus inwards before responding to the outside world.
-I gain energy from alone time when I can reflect on their own thoughts.”
+My energy is renewed from alone time when I can reflect on my own thoughts.”

 N = iNtuition.
 “I prefer focusing on abstract possibilities and ideas rather than concrete data.
 I prefer imagining what could be rather than dwelling on what “is.””